 Material costs are passed down to you with zero markup.
 Sometimes there are freight charges and other times there is small interest added if the materials were purchased through a local supplier using a line of credit.

-I have been in business long enough now to figure out what it actually cost to keep the business running.
-These costs do fluctuate from time to time, so I don’t have them listed here, but they will be clearly defined on your contract.
+We have been in business long enough now to figure out what it actually cost to keep the business running.
+These costs do fluctuate from time to time, so we don’t have them listed here, but they will be clearly defined on your contract.

-There are usually three workers per house crew: lead carpenter, secondary carpenter, and helper.
+There are usually four employees per house crew: Shop Supervisor, lead carpenter, secondary carpenter, and helper.
 They each have different rates based on skill level that are spelled out in the contract.
 Sometimes we subcontract portions of the work we cannot do ourselves, or that is required for certifications.
 These costs are passed through with zero markup.